serdimoa/charting/Home.md

 ### What is Charting Library

-The Charting Library is an HTML5 solution allowing you to create cutting-edge charting experience for your users easily.
+Downloadable charting library with an open data API.
+This is a standalone solution that you download, host on your servers, connect your own data & use in your site/app for free.
 All you have to do is

 | What to do | What you'll get after |
 |---|---|